Technology Driven Disruption

 “… implies a fast-speed, customer-centric front end running alongside a slow-speed, transaction-focused legacy back end.
 For software-release cycles and deployment mechanisms, the customer-facing part should be modular, to enable quick deployment of new software by avoiding time-consuming integration work.
 In contrast, the transactional core systems of record must be designed for stability and high-quality data management, which leads to longer release cycles.”

-So, 2-speed IT is about reconciling the different technology goals between business units who want to focus on iterative innovation with rapid application evolution, and IT departments who are accountable for maintaining enterprise class SLAs, and understandably want to focus on stability and reliability.
+So, 2-speed IT (or Bimodal IT) is about reconciling the different technology goals between business units who want to focus on iterative innovation with rapid application evolution, and IT departments who are accountable for maintaining enterprise-class SLAs, and understandably want to focus on stability and reliability.

 But how can large enterprises dependent on legacy systems start moving towards 2-speed IT?
 Does the already strapped IT department now need to spend cycles researching new tools, making dead sure they don’t introduce new technology risks to the organization?